 The company's enormous growth came in the 1990s as interest in stock car racing skyrocketed in the U.S. There were few other companies serving this niche market and Action Performance took advantage of its marketing acumen and rode the wave of racing popularity by strategically buying other companies and continually exceeding unique marketing expectations.

 At the onset, Wagenhals clearly understood that for Action Performance Companies to get the significant funding it needed to be successful, he had to secure the rights to reproduce the most revered car in NASCAR -- driver Dale Earnhardt's black “number three.”
 Wagenhals sold his home, moved into a small apartment, and paid Mr. Earnhardt his last $300,000, his personal bank account was now depleted – a fearless, but strategic move by Wagenhals that paid off significantly in time.
 Wagenhals knew he now had a corner on what would be a booming market.

 By 1998, Action had positioned itself as one of the major toy makers in the United States.
 NASCAR toys were said to be the third bestselling item in the entire toy industry, and Action Performance had approximately 60 percent of the NASCAR market.
 Wagenhals successfully navigated Action Performance onto the NYSE and in 2005 he sold the company for more than $245 million.

-Wagenhals received the Entrepreneur Award from The Center for Entrepreneurial Leadership, Inc. in 1997 – it’s sponsors included Ernst & Young LLP, the Kauffman Foundation, the NASDAQ Stock Market, and USA Today.
-Wagenhals also received the Anheuser-Busch Entrepreneur in Residence Award (1997-98) from the University of Arizona College of Business and Public Administration.
+1997 – Entrepreneur of the Year Award from the Center for Entrepreneurial Leadership, Inc.– sponsors included Ernst & Young LLP, the Kauffman Foundation, the NASDAQ Stock Market, USA Today